carlwilson/CITS-3DPM/specification/implementation/implementation.md

 This specification recommends that any Digital Signature information be recorded within PREMIS [Section 2](specification/specification.md).
 PREMIS also requires that the operations to be performed for validating a Digital Signature are known.
 This can be by means of a canonicalized method, or if by a local method either documentation or a persistent link to archived documentation or a resource must be provided.

 **3DPM9:** If Digital Signatures are provided then documentation MUST be included in the documentation/authentication folder or a persistent link provided to a resource.

-<a name="Section4.2.4"><a/>

 ### Preservation Metadata